 Using visual supports ( a small suitcase with pictures or different objects and/or

 a picture of a suitcase )

 Based on your previous observations and diagnostic information, start with the highest level strategy you think the client can achieve, then branch down to imitation and repetition if necessary.
 Always try to give the client a chance to give a correct response.
 Setting up a cognitive umbrella makes the activity more functional, with pictures or objects.
 This aids in facilitating more interaction via verbal expression, writing, drawing, use of the AAC and gestures.
 Why does the cognitive link help with word finding?
 Think about your experiences you have had with a plastic razor.
 There are a lot of memories/experiences i.e. neural links associated with the object and the word.
 The more links / memories there are for any word, the more likely the client will be able to get to them because if the direct route isn’t working, they can learn to look for the other still intact “visceral” links.
-Relinking these words with experiences can cooperate with Repetition for the word “razor”.
-Two Graphs can be found below which might help you visualize a fluid Cueing Hierarchy for Adult.
-If you place them next to each other, you can see how they might form a continuum.
+Re-linking these words with experiences can cooperate with Repetition for the word “razor”.
+A Clinician Generated Cues graph sample can be found below which might help you visualize a fluid Cueing Hierarchy for Adult.
 However, people have unique language abilities after CVA,TBI, PPA and abilities may be scattered.
 The goal is to find the key to unlocking and maximizing their functional language abilities.